Graphing calculator: Games and utilities

 Graphing calculators are sometimes used for gaming.

 Since graphing calculators are typically user-programmable, they are also widely used for utilities and calculator gaming, with a sizable body of user-created game software on most popular platforms.
 The ability to create games and utilities has spurred the creation of calculator application sites (e.g., Cemetech) which, in some cases, may offer programs created using calculators' assembly language.
 Even though handheld gaming devices fall in a similar price range, graphing calculators offer superior math programming capability for math based games.
 However, due to poor display resolution, slow processor speed and lack of a dedicated keyboard, they are mostly preferred only by high school students.

-For developers and advanced users, including researchers, analysts, and gamers, third-party software development involving firmware modifications—whether to enhance gaming performance or to exploit capabilities beyond those documented in official data sheets and programming languages—remains a contentious issue.
-Manufacturers and educational authorities express concern that such modifications may facilitate unfair calculator use during standardized high school and college examinations, where these devices are subject to strict regulations.
+While many calculators support third-party software development, there are some modifications discouraged or challenged by manufacturers, particularly modifications that add unauthorized functionality or circumvent security protections.
+In 2009, Texas Instruments issued DMCA takedown notices to websites and bloggers sharing cryptographic keys to their devices that enabled the installation of custom firmware.
+In 2020, Texas Instruments removed assembly and C programming support for the TI-84 Plus CE operating system.
+According to Inverse, the company stated that they removed such functionality "to prioritize learning and minimize security risks".